Rogers Communications: History

 In 1925, Edward Rogers Sr. invented the world's first alternating current (AC) heater filament cathode for a radio tube, which then enabled radios to be powered by ordinary transformer-coupled household electric currents.
 This was a breakthrough in the technology and became a key factor in popularizing radio reception.
 He also established the CFRB radio station in Toronto (later acquired by outside interests).
 In 1931, he was awarded an experimental television licence in Canada.
 On May 6, 1939, he was working on radar when he died suddenly due to complications of a hemorrhage, at the age of 38.
 He left a widow, Velma, and a five-year-old son, Edward (known as Ted).
 While his business interests were subsequently sold, his son later became determined to carry on his father's legacy.

 In 1960, Ted Rogers and broadcaster Joel Aldred raised money to found Aldred-Rogers Broadcasting in order to purchase CHFI, an FM radio station in Toronto.
 Aldred-Rogers Broadcasting also became a part-owner of Baton Aldred Rogers Broadcasting (BARB), which established CFTO-TV, Toronto's first private television station.
 In 1962, Rogers established CHFI (AM), an AM radio station that later became CFTR.
 In 1967, Rogers established Rogers Cable TV in partnership with BARB.
 In 1971, new CRTC regulations forced BARB to sell its 50% stake in Rogers Cable TV.

 In 1979, Rogers acquired Canadian Cablesystems, and became listed on the Toronto Stock Exchange as a result.
 In 1980, Rogers acquired Premier Cablevision and became the largest cable company in Canada.
 In 1986, Rogers Cable was renamed Rogers Communications; it established operational control over Cantel, a wireless telephone company in which Rogers had a stake.

+Acquisition of Maclean-Hunter

+In 1989, Maclean-Hunter acquired Selkirk Communications, whose subsidiaries included All-Canada Radio & Television, a national broadcast advertising representation company.
+Maclean-Hunter subsequently sold All-Canada to Rogers Broadcasting.
+All-Canada's television representation division was sold in 1991, and on December 31, 1992, its radio operations were merged with United Broadcast Sales to form Canadian Broadcast Sales, jointly owned by Rogers Broadcasting and Westcom Radio.

+In 1994, Rogers acquired Maclean-Hunter, substantially expanding its cable television, radio and publishing operations.
+At the time, Maclean-Hunter owned or controlled 35 cable systems, 13 AM and eight FM radio stations, two television stations, a specialty television service and a 12.5 per cent interest in the CTV Television Network.
+The CRTC approved Rogers's acquisition of effective control of Maclean-Hunter on December 19, 1994, subject to Rogers divesting CFCN-TV in Calgary and Maclean-Hunter's indirect interest in CTV.